IBM-Cloud/ansible-collection-ibm/docs/ibm_schematics_job_info.rst

 ----------

   job_id (True, str, None)
-    Use GET jobs API to look up the Job IDs in your IBM Cloud account.
+    Job Id.
+Use `GET /v2/jobs` API to look up the Job Ids in your IBM Cloud account.

   iaas_classic_username (False, any, None)